-Are you wondering how hard the Mount Amos hike is and how long it actually takes?
-After reading all the warnings, we almost didn’t attempt climbing Mount Amos.
-However, a friend who did the climb changed our minds, and we had fun doing it.
-Our experience and tips will help you plan your hike.
+Are you wondering how difficult the Mount Amos hike is and how long it takes?
+After reading the warnings, we nearly didn’t attempt climbing it.
+But a friend’s recommendation changed our minds, and we actually found it really fun!
+Our experience and tips will help plan your hike.

 Distance: 4 km